-02 Nov Model This: Display Attribution Modeling in Campaign Manager
+23 Jan Model This: Display Attribution Modeling In Campaign Manager

-The Google Digital Marketing (GDM) stack is a powerful tool for marketing leaders who need to deeply understand their customer environment.
-To help you decide which attribution model will give you the best understanding of your data, we’re looking at six ways – from the basic to the beta – that your team can delve deeper into customer insights via attribution modeling.
+The Google Marketing platform is a powerful tool for marketing leaders who need to understand their customer environment on a deeper level.
+In our Model This series, we’re looking at six ways that your team can delve deeper into customer insights via attribution modeling in Google Marketing Platform.

 Baseline and custom attribution modeling work well for businesses that are just beginning to understand how people interact with their site.
-But what if understanding impression value is your primary concern, especially within the context of your paid marketing strategy, you’ll need to centralize your media.
+But if you’d like to understand overall impression value within the context of your paid marketing strategy, you’ll need to centralize your media.

-Centralizing all view and click-based media in a single ad server like DoubleClick Campaign Manager will provide you with a consistent data repository for media measurement.
-This process de-duplicates conversions across your multiple advertising platforms, generates a single source of truth for metric volume, and – in addition to allowing you to apply many of the same attribution models from Google Analytics (Last Touch, First Touch, Linear, Time Decay, Position Based) – provides additional modeling capabilities with:
+Centralizing all view and click-based media in a single ad server like Campaign Manager gives you a consistent data repository for media measurement.
+This process de-duplicates conversions across all of your advertising platforms and also generates a single source of truth for metric volume.

-- Social Based Attribution Model: Assigns partial conversion credit across all touchpoints, with impressions weighted to account for social interactions.
+Social Based Attribution: Assigns partial conversion credit across all touchpoints, with impressions weighted to account for social interactions.

-Using one of DoubleClick Campaign Manager’s baseline attribution models is a great solution if you’re looking for basic, pre-built attribution modeling for view-based channels.
+Campaign Manager’s baseline attribution models offer a great solution if you’re looking for basic, pre-built attribution modeling for view-based channels.
 The models in Campaign Manager cover the most common use cases, similar to the baseline attribution models in Google Analytics.
-We suggest using these types of models so that you and your team an initial understanding of impression data related to your paid marketing.
+We suggest using these types of models so that you and your team can gain an initial understanding of impression data related to your paid marketing.

 To learn about other options for attribution modeling, read our next blog in the series: Data-Driven Attribution Modeling in Google Analytics 360.